Normie69K/Basic_Network_Sniffer/README.md

 This tool is intended for educational purposes only.
 Do not use it to sniff traffic on networks you do not own or have explicit permission to monitor.

 ---

-## Acknowledgments

-Special thanks to **CodeAlpha** for inspiring this project and providing guidance on cybersecurity practices.